mluerig/iso_cv/README.md

 ## installation

 - python (3.6)
-- opencv (3.3.1) + dependencies
+- opencv (3.3.1) + dependencies (more info here: https://stackoverflow.com/questions/23119413/how-do-i-install-python-opencv-through-conda)

 install, for example, with anaconda (https://www.anaconda.com/download/):

 ```
+conda update conda
+conda install -c conda-forge opencv
 conda install opencv numpy os math copy
 ```

-IMPORTANT: The scripts are not standalone, so a python interpreter needs to be used to modify and execute the script (e.g. [Spyder](https://github.com/spyder-ide/spyder)).
+IMPORTANT: The script is not standalone, so a python interpreter needs to be used to modify and execute the script (e.g. [Spyder](https://github.com/spyder-ide/spyder)).
 Directories and input data need to be specified beforehand inside the script.
 At some point in the future I may provide a standalone executable version of the program.

 ---